Shivansh1200/MustardMine/README.md

     the link?
 Could be handy for a few channels.
     - The link itself is part of send_tweet()'s return value, fwiw.
     - Could become another of the defaults in the twitter_cfg dialog.
-* Get someone on a Mac to test things in Safari
+* Get someone on a Mac to test things in Safari.
   - The <dialog> tag isn't officially supported.
 Is my monkeypatch enough?
   - What should the Twitter MLE react to for "send now"?
 Ctrl-Enter okay?
 * Can it be made so mods can be given permission to select a pre-built